Meet the Staff

 Sarita Foutz is originally from Oaxaca, Mexico.
 She has a degree in accounting and a professional license in public accounting from the University of Benito Juarez of Oaxaca, Mexico, and an M.A. from UMBC in instructional systems development.
 Before pursuing her M.A., Sarita began her studies at the ELI!
 Sarita has worked at the ELI for nearly 10 years.

-Madison Pickard Graduate Assistant / Special Programs Coordinator
+Madison Pickard Assistant Director, Special Programs

 (madisop1@umbc.edu / 410-455-2831)